 Emma is the most approachable, courageous, 'cheerleader' I have ever met.

 Every assessment, or mentor she has ever worked with have recognised her tremendous ability in this area.

 My role in our relationship, and for LIFE Acrobat, is to manage the technical background; so that she can use her energy and enthusiasm, knowing that firm foundations are in place.

 Besides my career as a luxury yacht captain I have also worked in senior managerial roles for market leading companies, disruptive start ups, and for blue chip organisations.
-When not working on LIFE Acrobat my focus is on XPCamper expedition vehicles.
+When not working on LIFE Acrobat or a yacht my focus is on XPCamper expedition vehicles.